 How do we move forward towards a sustainable society?
-Why did environmental awareness increase only during the twentieth century?
+Why did environmental awareness increase only during the 20th century?
 What kind of new systems are required?
 What can we learn from past experiences and processes?

 Knowledge of sustainability concepts, indicators and issues belong to the core competences in the environmental sciences.
-This course deals with major transitions that are needed within water and energy systems to reach sustainability.
-Apart from discussing future transitions in water and energy, special attention will be given to the major changes water and energy systems have undergone in the past.
-In the historical part we will focus on the Industrial Revolution, the Great Stink in London in 1858, and the rise of the environmental movement in the twentieth century.
+This course deals with major transitions that are needed within water, energy, and food systems to reach sustainability.
+Apart from discussing future transitions in water and energy, special attention will be given to the major changes these systems have undergone in the past.
+In the historical part we will focus on the Colombian Exchange, the Industrial Revolution, the sanitary transition triggered by the Great Stink in London in 1858, and the rise of the environmental movement in the 20th century.